Quadratic Equation Using Completing The Square Method

 X2 + 2x + (2)2 = 8

 Step 5: You then have to factorize the LHS.
-This is done easily by taking the unknown and the number that has a square sign.
+This is done quickly by taking the unknown and the number with a square sign.

 (x + 2)2 = 8